 -Cherokee legend (provided by 'Vibe-a-thon by Jeanmarie Paolillo)

 October was my battlefield where I could have easily chosen to feed the evil wolf.
 Upon my arrival home from Bali where I lead a retreat, I set the intention of allowing myself to be a priority.
-Immediately obstacles were thrown onto my path; a relationship on the verge of ending because my needs were not being seen, a job that did not value my experience or what I offer, and the scare of my own health with the threat of breast cancer, to name just a few.
+Immediately obstacles were thrown onto my path; a relationship on the verge of ending because my needs were not being seen, a job that did not value my experience or what I offer, and the scare of my own health, to name just a few.

 During the week between my biopsy and receiving the results I meditated and prayed.
 My mantra was simply "This is NOT my story."